COVID-19 Long Island Philanthropic Response Fund

 The COVID-19 Long Island Philanthropic Response Fund was established to aid nonprofit service providers struggling with the health and economic effects of the coronavirus.

-The fund is made possible by a partnership of Billy Baldwin, BNB Bank, The Claire Friedlander Family Foundation, Greentree Foundation, Horace and Amy Hagedorn Fund, Long Island Community Foundation, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Sandy River Charitable, The Wheeler Foundation, and many other generous donors.
+The fund is made possible by a partnership of Billy Baldwin, BNB Bank, The Claire Friedlander Family Foundation, Greentree Foundation, Horace and Amy Hagedorn Fund, Long Island Community Foundation, Fred and Gilda Nobel Foundation, NYS Health Foundation, Rauch Foundation, Sandy River Charitable, The Wheeler Foundation, Yurman Family Foundation, and many other generous donors.
 Since 1978, LICF has been and continues to be a critical part of Long Island’s philanthropic response.
 LICF co-created the Building Back Stronger Fund after Superstorm Sandy devastated our region and has taken leadership on issues affecting Long Islanders for decades.

 Watch the video from Jeffrey Friedman, CEO of Central Nassau Guidance & Counseling Services explain the importance and impact of the funding they received from the COVID-19 Long Island Philanthropic Response Fund.